Homemade Rag Star Christmas Ornaments – an easy Christmas craft with pipe cleaners and fabric scraps.

 I’ve been making these Rag Star Christmas Ornaments to attach as homemade gift toppers to the Christmas gifts that I’m giving this year.
 Everyone is getting a set of 5 of these little rag star ornaments in place of a bow.
 I’m also including individual stars with our teachers’ and neighbours’ gifts this year.
 As far as homemade Christmas ornaments go, these are a snap to make.
 You need only two things to make ’em: fabric scraps and a pipe cleaners.

 I was inspired by Heather at Dollar Store Crafts, who used strips cut from a winter scarf to cover her stars.
+Be sure to check those out.
+They’re cool.
 I used a couple of torn/expired shirts that I had in my scrap fabric stash.

 What type of fabric is best?